ZeroStudMuffin/CEA2/README.md

 ./scripts/install_android_sdk.sh
 ```

+For convenience the `scripts/setup_codex.sh` script automates all of the above
+steps.
+Run it from the project root after cloning to download the Android SDK
+and prepare Gradle.

 The script uses the `androidsdk.zip` archive you downloaded to install the SDK
 without requiring network access.
 If the archive is missing it will download the
 tools from Google instead.